 Colours: Blue/Blue, Black/ Gold, White/Red

 Red - R33 Helios Red – code 1138,

 White - NH24 Ceramic White - code 1005

 Blue - PB109 Neptune Blue - code 1104

 Two versions were available, MB8S with handlebar fairing and MB8B without.

-There seems to be two European models, one for France and one for Germany.
-The French MB80F (F means free) is unrestricted, the German MB80SA has a few restrictions in the barrel and CDi.
+There seems to be two European models, one for France and one for Germany, the French MB80F is unrestricted and the German MB80SA is restricted.

 Finally 16 years old!